 What Is A Yixing Teapot?

 The name of Yixing teaware actually comes from the clay that potters use to make these teapots.
 Potters take this clay from around Yixing city, in eastern China.
-It is an ancient county (established in 221BC, during Qin Dynasty), in Jiangsu province of China, situated by the delta of Yangtze River.
-There, potters have made yixing teapots since the 10th century (Song Dynasty).
-This is one reason why sometimes the teapot may demand a very high price.
-Especially if it is an antique.
+It is an ancient county (established in 221BC during the Qin Dynasty) in Jiangsu province of China, situated on the delta of the Yangtze River.
+There, potters have made clayware since the 10th century (Song Dynasty).
+Yixing teapots, as we know them, took off a bit later, in the Ming dynasty, and have been prized ever since.
+If an antique, the teapot may demand an exorbitant price.

 Yixing is not an actual style of a teapot.
-There are many teapots produced in other regions of China and Taiwan with the same look and feel.
-However, they are not made from Yixing clay so they cannot be called Yixing teapots.
+There are many teapots produced in other regions of China and Taiwan with the same look.
+However, they are not made from Yixing clay, so they cannot be called Yixing teapots.

 Buying A Yixing Teapot

-An authentic good quality Yixing teapot should not cost lower than $50-$100 USD.
-Any lower and it’s probably not the best quality.
-Although they can go much higher in price, be careful not to overpay.
+Authentic Yixing teapots made from real ZiSha clay (紫砂) tend to start around $50–$100 USD at retail, for half-handmade pieces.
+Cheaper pieces are more likely to use lower-grade or non-Yixing clays, but price alone is not a guarantee of quality.
+Be careful not to overpay.
 Always inquire why it is of a higher price.
-Perhaps it's because of the artist who made it or the year of production.
+Perhaps it's because of the artist who made it or the year of production (the older, pre-2005, clay is considered better).
 And remember: just because it is a Yixing teapot doesn’t mean it should cost a fortune.

 The Different Types Of Yixing Teaware